 A recent study has shown that 37% of businesses think they would be ready for a cyberattack, while 31% said exactly the opposite.
 19% said they weren’t sure if they would be prepared, with the remaining 12% reporting they were working on it, according to VPN facts.

 As previously mentioned, the costs of recovering from a cyber attack can be devastating for businesses, but you’ll be surprised to hear that a well-performed cyberattack costs at least around $5 million.
 We say at least because $5 million is just a fragment of the damage it could do to a well-to-do brand.

 Finally, according to VPN breach statistics, 72% of cybersecurity breaches happen to large businesses, while the remaining 28% involve small businesses.
 While it might seem small businesses are at less risk, you should consider that there are more of them – 60,000 new small businesses are opened every year.
 Additionally, 30% of global security breaches are perpetrated by company insiders.

 41% of US adults use a paid or free VPN for business or personal use.

 VPN statistics show that people use the technology to access restricted geo-locked content and sites, social media, and news services.
 They also use VPN to keep their anonymity while browsing online, access sites while at work, or hide their web browsing from their government.

-VPN is mostly popular with younger generations, the 18-24 age group to be exact.
-Also, the majority of VPN users are male, and 30% of the overall user base has a postgraduate degree.
+VPN is mostly popular with younger generations, the 16-22 age group to be exact.
+Also, the majority of VPN users are male (62%), and 56% of all VPN users use it to access Netflix each month.

 Every country has different regulations about the legality of VPNs.
 While the use of VPNs is legal in most countries, it is banned in China, Belarus, Russia, North Korea, Iraq, and the United Arab Emirates.